Frequently Asked Questions (FAQs)

 No. Children who attend KinderHaus do not need to be potty trained before the start of school.

-If my child is admitted, does that mean she is automatically admitted to future years?
+If my child is admitted, does that mean they are automatically offered a spot for future years?

 Yes.
 Re-enrollment for current students takes place in November of the year prior.
-Kindly let the staff know if you are interested by November 20th of each year for enrollment in the subsequent school year.
+Kindly let the staff know if you are interested by November 20th (for example by November 2023) for guaranteed enrollment in the subsequent school year (for example 2023/2024 school year).
+Following the November 20th deadline all students are welcomed on a first come basis.

 2. Attending KinderHaus